Last update: 05.10.2019

 ButterflyVPN is a unique kind of service, coming as a piece of software packaged in a USB stick and requiring no logins or apps.
-Originally designed for the Chinese market (which is evident after checking their social media), ButterflyVPN works fine in any other location.
+Originally designed for the Chinese market (which is evident after checking their near-dead social media), it also works fine in any other location.

-Security is strong with ButterflyVPN.
-It has military-grade encryption, offered by the fairly fresh ChaCha20 data encryption and authentication cipher, used by WireGuard and a few other protocols.
-It is also used by Google to secure HTTPS traffic between its browsers and websites.
+The list is short and looks quite exotic because of some less-used custom solutions.
+ChaCha20 is a fairly new but virtually undecipherable encryption method, used by WireGuard and a few other protocols.
+It’s also used by Google to secure HTTPS traffic between its browsers and websites.

 The hardware nature of ButterflyVPN means it doesn’t require any apps, accounts or logins with your payment details stored for auto-renewal.
 The service is as plug-and-play as it can be.
 Together, it means it’s as anonymous as it can be when you start using it.

 The payment process is less anonymous though.
-As we found out when researching for this ButterflyVPN review, you’ll need an active email first, and later you’ll have to provide your shipping details.
+You’ll need an active email first, and later you’ll have to provide your shipping details.

 There’s another safety issue with ButterflyVPN.
 When it comes to passwords and SSIDs (wifi network names), it doesn’t support special characters, including Chinese.
 What’s even sadder is that passwords also cannot contain spaces.

-All ButterflyVPN reviews write about the speed test results which are mediocre at best.
-The dropoffs from the original no-VPN speed are quite huge, meaning this service is not doing the best job in this department.
-Our tests for this ButterflyVPN review have shown that the end result is only around 15% of the original speed.
+All ButterflyVPN reviews write about the speeds being average at best.
+The dropoffs from the baseline speed are quite huge, meaning this service is not doing a good job in this department.
+Our tests for this ButterflyVPN review have shown that the ButterflyVPN leaves only around 15% of your original speed.

 Even their promotional video says that while in Full Mode, “you may experience slow speeds.”
 So the best you can do to increase the average connection speed is using the Intelligent mode which allows ButterflyVPN to handle blocked websites only.